Botanics Organic Restoring Night Oil Review

 Review

-Quite moisturizing: Botanics Organic Restoring Night Oil has a moisturizing rating of 5.0 out of 10.
+According to CreamScan analysis, Botanics Organic Restoring Night Oil is quite moisturizing, with a moisturizing rating of 5.0 out of 10.

 Is it more humectant or occlusive?
 It is purely occlusive.
 It has zero Humectancy (we didn't find any humectant ingredients on the ingredient list) and a maximum Occlusivity of 10 out of 10, due to the high content of Prunus Amygdalus Dulcis (Sweet Almond) Oil (est. ≈50.0%), Argania Spinosa Kernel Oil (est. ≈22.0%) and Olea Europaea (Olive) Fruit Oil (est. ≈11.0%).